charles-uno/charles-uno.github.io/_drafts/2017-12-07-gp-okc-report.md

 ---
 layout: post
-title: "The Rule of Eight"
+title: "GP OKC Tournament Report"
 image: "/assets/images/placeholder-06-thumb.png"
 description: ""
 keywords: magic the gathering, modern, mtg, primeval titan, valakut, games, desperate ritual, GPOKC
 ---

 Rule of eight.
 With four copies of a card, you can't count on drawing one naturally.
 About 50-50 to have a copy in your top 10 cards.
 But with eight copies, you're 65% to see at least one copy in your opening seven, and almost 80% to see one in the top ten.